LWGO/LWGO.github.io/_posts/2020-01-18-finally-a-free-and-awesome-personal-blog-experience.md

 _(And yes, I'm aware Pages is now Microsoft, "the enemy", but at least it's on my domain - which is what those "don't write on medium" posts are really about anyways.)_

 Then the other day I discovered the missing piece - Forestry.io .
-It's what I needed for my Jekyll+GH pages site to allow me the basic layout control I want, but with a beautiful, polished front-end that allows for easy blog post editing and publishing.
+It's exactly what I needed for my Jekyll+GH pages site to allow me the basic layout control I want, AND with a beautiful, polished front-end that allows for no-hassle blog post editing/publishing.

 The opportunity to actually focus on writing instead of the technical distractions has me very optimistic that more posts will happen this year.
 And if you're sick of paying $5 a month for the pleasure of updating your Wordpress plugins every month, I recommend checking out this awesome new stack.